 To meet the priorities established for LSIP a series of targets were established for the program.
-The table provided below provides a description of the ROD Elements and Stage 11 Actions for the Delta.
+Table 1 provides a description of the ROD Elements and Stage 11 Actions for the Delta.
 Actions for the Suisun Marsh will be developed during preparation of the SMP.

-ROD Element Stage 1 Action Current Plan Base Level Protection (PL84-99) Levee Maintenance Levee Improvements 200 Additional Miles None None Minimize Risk of Levee Failure Delta-Wide Minimize Risk of Failure through levee maintenance Improve Flood Protection and Levee Stability.
-Special Improvements beyond PL84-99 Levee Improvements None None Improve levee stability on critical Delta islands as funding allows Improve levee stability on islands providing multiple benefits Levee Subsidence Control Plan Other Components - Subsidence None None Continue multiple studies Continue Subsidence Control Studies and Support Levee Emergency Response Plan Other Components - Emergency Response Dec 2000 None Plan is in place; work is continuing Continue Development and Testing of Emergency Response System Delta Risk Management Strategy Other Components DRMS End of Stage 1 None Contract Phase 1 is complete Incorporate results from Phase 1 into the Delta Risk Management Strategy
+ROD Element Stage 1 Actio Current Plan Base Level Protection (PL84 Levee Maintenance Levee Improvements 200 Additional None None Minimize Risk of Levee Failure Delta-Wide Minimize Risk of Failure through levee maintenance by encoura LMAs to take advantage of the program.
+Improve Flood Protection and Levee Stability.
+Special Improvements beyond P Levee Improvements None None Improve levee stability on critical Delta islands as funding allows Improve levee stability on islands providing multiple benefits Levee Subsidence Control P Other Components - Subsider Continue multiple studies Continue Subsidence Control Studies and Support Levee Emergency Response Other Components - Emergency R Dec 2007 None Plan formulation is in progress Continue development of a plan and testing of emergency Preparednes &, response Delta Risk Management Strat Other Components DRMS Phase 1 has been submitted and the results from Phase 1 will be used in the Phase 2 report, which looks at ways to reduce risks in the Delta.

-Delta Levee System Integrity Program and Stage 1 Actions
+Table 1 - Delta Levee System Integrity Program and Stage 1 Actions